Back to: Navigating the Patent System

 To begin to understand how to identify the point of novelty of the invention, I will walk through the mental steps that I take using an example of a hypothetical mechanical pencil featured on the left side of Figure 1 below.

 One way to identify the point of novelty is to work backward from a new benefit of an invention not provided by existing products or technology.
-For example, the problem with writing instruments prior to the invention of mechanical clicker system was the time spent sharpening the pencil.
+For example, the problem with writing instruments prior to the invention of the mechanical clicker system was the time spent sharpening the pencil.
 The benefit of a mechanical pencil over a wooden pencil is the elimination of this step for the user.
 The mechanical pencil always stays sharp because it has a mechanical clicker system (i.e., solution) that extends the proper amount of lead upon each click.
 In this example, the mechanical clicker system is the point of novelty.

 In this hypothetical case, a basic wooden pencil, pictured on the right in Figure 1, is considered the “prior art” for the mechanical pencil invention.
 Prior art is anything that can be used by the USPTO to reject a patent claim or invalidate an issued patent during litigation.
-Generally, prior art includes current patent applications and granted patents on existing technology that are available to the public prior to the filing date of the patent application.
+Generally, the prior art includes current patent applications (i.e., pre-grant publications) and granted patents on existing technology that are available to the public prior to the filing date of the patent application.
 The point of novelty is the “point of departure” (i.e., that which makes the invention different) from the prior art.
 The claims presented in the patent application and the patent should focus on (i.e., should be directed to) the point of novelty.
 Otherwise, the claims presented in the patent application and the patent are not fully protecting the invention.

 During the inventing process, inventors may brainstorm other secondary features to include in the application such as a specialized grip for the fingers or an eraser that can be removed and attached to the top end of the pencil.
 The inventor may get off track and begin to attribute more importance to the grip or removable eraser, for example, than to the mechanical pencil’s primary point of novelty (i.e., the mechanical clicker system so that the mechanical pencil is ever-sharp).
 Does the grip enable the mechanical pencil to remain forever sharp?
 No. Does the removable eraser enable this benefit?
 No. Does the mechanical clicker system enable this benefit?
 Yes.
 It is important to focus on the primary benefit of the invention (i.e., the mechanical pencil remains forever sharp) and work backwards to the part of the structure (i.e., the mechanical clicker system) that achieves that benefit.
 If more importance is erroneously attributed to the grip or the removable eraser, the inventor may be tempted to focus the claims of the patent application on these ancillary features instead of the mechanical clicker system.
 If the focus of the claims of the patent application is shifted away from the point of novelty, any patent that matures based on these shifted claims may provide inadequate patent protection.